 The enshrined deity is the presiding deity of fire, the god of fire, Hinokaguchi Omikami, and the god of the married couple (Izanagi and Izanami)who appears in Japanese mythology and is responsible for the birth of nations and gods.

-*Kamisha parking lot
+▲Akiha Shrine (Upper) parking lot

-If you are walking, it will take an adult about 1.5 to 2 hours each way from the lower shrine of Akiba Shrine to the upper shrine at the foot of the mountain.
+If you are walking, it will take an adult about 1.5 to 2 hours each way from the lower shrine of Akiha Shrine to the upper shrine at the foot of the mountain.
 Omotesando is part of the Tokai Nature Trail.

 If you are driving, please park at the parking lot near the shrine building, then walk up the stone steps.
 The parking lot is spacious and can accommodate over 300 regular cars and 20 large cars.
 The toilet is located at the back right as you face from the Otorii gate.

-*Top left: Nishinokadomori Shrine Gate, completed in 2005 as part of the 1,300th anniversary of the enshrinement, Top right: Byakko and Genbu, Bottom left: Suzaku and Seiryu, Bottom right: Cedar grove
+▲Top left: Nishinokadomori Shrine Gate, completed in 2005 as part of the 1,300th anniversary of the enshrinement, Top right: Byakko and Genbu, Bottom left: Suzaku and Seiryu, Bottom right: Cedar grove

 In front of the main shrine, there are shrine gates on the east and west sides of the approach.